go-gitea/gitea/docs/content/doc/usage/linked-references.en-us.md

     identifier: "automatically-linked-references"
 ---

-# Automatically Linked References in Issues, Pull Requests and Commit Messages
+# Automatically Linked References in Issues, Pull Requests and Commit Messages <!-- omit in toc -->

 When an issue, pull request or comment is posted, the text description is parsed in search for references.
 These references will be shown as links in the Issue View